rancher/fleet-docs/docs/gitrepo-add.md

 :::warning

-If you don't add it any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=accept-new` will be used)
+If you don't add one or more public keys into the secret, any server's public key will be trusted and added. (`ssh -o stricthostkeychecking=accept-new` will be used)

 :::